 Additionally, OSB can crack more quickly, especially along the edges, but plywood withstands impact better.

-New OSB types are coming up, though, and they show signs of being more durable mainly due to their water resistance.
+New OSB types show signs of being more durable, mainly due to their water resistance.

 Installing OSB or plywood for walls and ceilings requires the same procedures, but flooring is different.
 OSB flexes more than plywood, so the joists must be closer together to prevent bending.

-Both OSB and plywood require trees to make them, but the former is more environmentally friendly because it requires smaller diameter trees.
+Both OSB and plywood require trees to make them.
+Still, OSB is more environmentally friendly because it requires smaller-diameter trees.
 These grow fast on farms, making the production process more sustainable.

 There is also the option of using chips and sawdust (waste products from lumber milling).